Two killed, others injured after vehicle flees from police, crashes into another in northwest Atlanta

-ATLANTA — The Georgia State Patrol is investigation a deadly crash in northwest Atlanta Thursday morning that left two people dead and others injured.
+ATLANTA — The Georgia State Patrol is investigating a deadly crash in northwest Atlanta Thursday morning that left two people dead and others injured.

 This happened near the intersection of Northside Drive and 14th Street.

-According to GSP, Atlanta Police attempted to stop a vehicle on Northside Drive at 17th Street when it sped off, ran a read light, and hit another car.
+According to GSP, Atlanta Police attempted to stop a vehicle on Northside Drive at 17th Street when it sped off, ran a red light, and hit another car.

 Georgia State Patrol adds that the driver and front seat passenger of that second vehicle were both killed.
 Three backseat passengers were taken to Grady Hospital with unknown injuries.